lcthomas/engl6000f24/course-calendar.md

 ### Monday, October 7
 - Applying for fellowships and other research funding, general fellowship resources, writing fellowship and/or grant applications, timelines
 	- Resources for Fellowship cfps
-- Writing for broader audiences
+- Visit from Caroline Levine: Writing for broader audiences
-    - Visit from Caroline Levine

 ## Week 8: NO CLASS
 ### Monday, October 14: FALL BREAK/INDIGENOUS PEOPLES' DAY